Crossfades In Premiere Pro Explained (Constant Gain, Constant Power & Exponential Fade)

 Exponential Fade

-In the photo above, you can see similar keyframes used as the Constant Power photo.
-Instead, the points shift in a curved line as opposed to a straight line.
-This effect accomplishes the same thing, however the velocity of the gain changes with the shape of the line.
+In the photo above, you can see similar keyframes used as in the Constant Power photo.
+Instead, the points shift in a curved line rather than a straight line.
+This effect accomplishes the same thing; however, the velocity of the gain changes with the shape of the line.

 Conclusion

 All of these transitions have their uses in the right context.
-As I mentioned before, I believe the Constant Power transition is the best to use because of the gradual shift in gain between clips.
+As I mentioned, I believe the Constant Power transition is the best to use because of the gradual shift in gain between clips.

-It may be best for you to experiment with all of these transitions to see what works best for your style of editing.
+You may want to experiment with all of these transitions to see what works best for your style of editing.

 Alex is a certified Adobe Premiere Pro video editor and independent filmmaker in the US.
 He is most known for writing, directing, and editing his debut feature film, Cashing Out, which has won multiple awards at film festivals across the US.
 Currently, Alex is the owner of AWS FILMS and works as a freelance video editor for several large companies and content creators.